greenelab/czi-seed-rfa/manuscript.md

 scRNA-seq data.
 The tool will support: 1.
 Exploring alternative models for UMI resolution.
 2. Developing new approaches for quality control and filtering using the UMI-resolution graph.
-3. Creating a compressed and indexible data structure for the UMI-resolution graph to enable direct access, query, and fast search, which will support our Aim 1.
+3. Creating a compressed and indexible data structure for the UMI-resolution graph to enable direct access, query, and fast search.

+We will implement the base enabling technologies and methods for search, analysis, and transformation into R/Bioconductor and Python frameworks.
+The python and R software will use common input and output formats.
+The software will be fast, scalable, and memory-efficient because will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and amelioration of data quality (`scater`, `scran`, `DropletUtils`).

 ### Aim 1